Bunching and Taxing Multidimensional Skills: Quantitative Analysis

 where $w(x) = \frac{1}{2} ( x^2_{c} + x^2_{m} )^\eta + \zeta $ by wage equation (\ref{e:eq_wages}) with $\zeta$ representing minimum earnings in our data.
-In words, the marginal consumption utility from supplying extra tasks equals the marginal cost of effort.
+That is, the marginal consumption utility from supplying extra tasks equals the marginal cost of effort.
 Taking the ratio of these optimality conditions, this implies that the skill, effort and task intensity ratio are related by: